Transcontinental Motor Convoy: 1919 Air Service Transcontinental Recruiting Convoy

-The 1919 Air Service Transcontinental Recruiting Convoy was a "mobile army post"Thirteen Army Planes Start This Week On Scientific Flight to the Pacific of over 1/2 mile long to support 13 aircraft from Hazelhurst Field to California beginning August 14, 1919.
+The 1919 Air Service Transcontinental Recruiting Convoy was a "mobile army post" of over 1/2 mile length to support 13 aircraft from Hazelhurst Field to California beginning August 14, 1919.
 The mission of the All American Pathfinders was "to secure accurate information to be used in connection with the carrying of mails by airplanes, and for military purposes, as well as commercial purposes."

 1920 Motor Transport Corps convoy

-The 1920 Motor Transport Corps convoy left Washington, D.C. on 14 June 1920 and followed the Bankhead Highway to San Diego, California, where it arrived on 2 October.
+The 1920 Motor Transport Corps convoy left Washington, D.C., on 14 June 1920 and followed the Bankhead Highway to San Diego, California, where it arrived on 2 October.
 A smaller expedition than the first, the second convoy consisted of 50 vehicles, 32 officers, and 160 enlisted men under Col John F. Franklin.
 A rate of 45–60 miles per day was initially estimated, commensurate with that of the first convoy.

-The convoy's trip proceeded smoothly as far as Atlanta.
-However, as it moved west into Tennessee, its progress slowed.
+The convoy's trip proceeded smoothly as far as Atlanta, but, as it moved west into Tennessee, its progress slowed.
 Detours became necessary due to flooding and the crossing of the "black gumbo" of the Mississippi River proved very problematic.
 Despite high hopes, the Southern United States proved to be the worst part of the trip.
 The convoy encountered almost impassable sands between Maricopa and Wellton, Arizona.

 Like the first convoy, at every stop the expedition was met by local celebrations and dances.
 After 111 days and an average rate of less than 30 miles per day, the convoy reached the West Coast where an officer's banquet was given in San Diego.
 After its arrival in San Diego, the convoy then went north to Los Angeles and was broken up, its equipment distributed to California's public services as part of a program to make use of war surplus.

 The officers of the expedition became convinced by their experience that the maintenance of a national highway system should be the province of the federal government, as supported by the Townsend Bill.

+Aftermath

-However, despite the widespread friendly greetings received by the convoys across the nation, neither generated enough public support to ensure passage of the Townsend Bill, which failed and was replaced by the Federal Highway Act of 1921.
+Despite the widespread friendly greetings received by the convoys across the nation, neither generated enough public support to ensure passage of the Townsend Bill, which failed and was replaced by the Federal Highway Act of 1921.
 Both the 1919 and 1920 convoys are identified on the Zero Milestone on the Ellipse in Washington, D.C.